xiyiwang/cli-food-log/README.md

 - Show the user how many calories are in that food
 - Setup database
 - Allows user to enter dietary requests
+- Use follow-up questions
+- Specify how many servings were eaten
+- Create iterator to execute functions

 ## Modules Used